moodle-an-hochschulen/moodle-local_staticpage/README.md

 The local_staticpage plugin is designed to fetch a static HTML document from disk, enrich it with Moodle navigation and theme and deliver it as a standard Moodle page which exists outside any course.
 After installing local_staticpage, the plugin should be configured.
 To configure the plugin and its behaviour, please visit Plugins -> Local plugins -> Static pages.

-There, you find three sections:
+There, you find four sections:

 1. Document directory
 ---------------------